SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 You attempt to request the help of your deity, with a success chance of 1% per cleric level.

+### Level 17

+* Summon Inferno

+As an action, you can summon 2 fire elementals.
+Once you use this ability, you can't use it again until you finish a long rest.

 ### Level 20

 * Divine Intervention